Aniltj23/Data-Driven-Testing/README.md

 Inside the Reusable-Functions.py, different functions required for the data-driven test automation are defined with parameters to enable code reusability.

-The Main-Program.py contains all the main codes where Reusable-Function.py is imported.
+The Main-Program.py contains all the main code where Reusable-Function.py is imported and data is passed.